Vokerlee/How-to-create-EXE-file/README.md

 # Create-EXE-in-60-minutes
 This repository is a guide how to create an executable file in Windows OS.
 It helps not only to create, but also to understand in more detail how .exe files are arranged.
 For each step in the guide, a corresponding byte-code is attached for convenience.

+For every moment in guide byte code is attached, so I recommend you to download HxD to copy all byres conveniently.

+I recommend you to get acquainted with the following russian-language articles: [Создаём EXE](https://m.habr.com/ru/post/515058/), [PE (Portable Executable): На странных берегах](https://habr.com/ru/post/266831/).

 ## Introduction
 The structure of .exe file can be considered as follows:
 1. [DOS Header](#dos-header)